 Travel card, debit card or credit card?

 You shouldn’t have any problem using a Visa, Mastercard or American Express card in Australia.
-Just watch out for transaction fees when using a card.
+Just watch out for transaction fees that come with using a card.

 Debit cards are typically the preferred option for making ATM cash withdrawals.
-If you don’t want to link your bank account to your card, however, consider a prepaid travel card but watch out for its additional fees.
+If you don’t want to link your bank account to your card, however, consider a prepaid travel card — just watch out for its additional fees.

-Pros and Cons of travel money options in Scotland
+Pros and Cons of travel money options in Australia

 |Travel money option||Pros||Cons|